technique

 What to check

-Check that two stitches are decreased into one and that the lean direction matches the pattern chart or instructions.
+Check that exactly two stitches become one and that the decrease leans in the intended direction.